-Real estate in Brunswick is at a bloom.
+Real Estate Agents Moonee Ponds is at a bloom.
 The once multi-cultural region with a heavy European influence has now started gentrification that is attracting young and hip people.
 Today, there are a range of immigrants that are beautifying its cultural mix even further.
 While you too look forward to selling your property to someone who can take care of your beloved home, happening café or a gorgeous restaurant with a bar, the first thing you need to do is find a good real estate agent.
 Here are some questions that can help.

 - Do they work fulltime or part-time as a real estate agent?

 Always go for a full-time agent, they are more likely to get you potential buyers, more time and attention.

 - How many properties have they sold in neighborhood in past one or two years?

 Go for a person who has a good track record in your neighborhood.
 Also, look for the different types of properties he has sold.
 If he has sold only home, he might not be that efficient in selling a café, or a bar.
 So, choose wisely.
 The more stats and data they share, more confident and willing they are to share their expertise.

 - How many sellers are they working for now?

 A busy agent might be too busy to work on your project and an agent with no client can be a red flag and indicator of his incompetence.
 But that all depends on what answer they give for the question no. 2, so don’t jump on any conclusion immediately.

 - What part of the process will they personally handle and what will be delegated others?